eurdoch/pprog/README.md

 ```
 pprog serve
 ```
 and then enter `http://localhost:8080` in your browser.
 A chat interface will load and you can begin making changes to your code.
 For example, in this example project you can type in a message like `Create an index.js file with basic express server` and it will create file and check that it runs properly by using `check_cmd` command.
 Then another message like `Add GET /ping endpoint` and it will make changes to the code and check again.
-You may also questions about the code.
+You may also ask questions about the code.

 You can run `pprog serve` for multiple projects at the same time by assigning different ports
 ```